-1. Doing it the hard(er) way
+Doing it the hard(er) way

 Of course, being with the right person will be easier than being with the wrong person, no matter where you both come from.

-2. Who are they really?
+Who are they really?

 How do they treat and speak to others?
-Is their directness a reflection of culture, or are they just rude?
+Is their directness a reflection of culture or are they just rude?
 When your passionate partner says they love you quickly, do they mean it or is it a reflection of social norms?
-Your learning path will continually evolve as you gain cultural, and personal, insight.
+Your learning path will continually evolve as you gain cultural insight.

 Someone will always have to make a sacrifice

-You can never be in two places at once, and unless you can move your extended families with you, someone will always be far from home.
-You will miss birthdays, weddings, anniversaries, births and festive holidays and in a worst-case scenario, maybe even your chance to say goodbye to someone who passes away.
+You can never be in two places at once.
+Unless you can move your extended families with you, someone will always be far from home.
+You will miss birthdays, weddings, anniversaries, births, and festive holidays; in a worst-case scenario, you may even miss your chance to say goodbye to someone who passes away.

 It’s a gift

-Cherish it – you’re one of the lucky few that gets to jump on board the life-changing roller coaster.
+Cherish it: you’re one of the lucky few that gets to jump on board the life-changing roller coaster.
 Once you’ve taken your first ride, you’ll never want to get off.